 Fr.
-John Kolencherry OFM Cap, our second mission director, belongs to the Franciscan Capuchin Order from St. Thomas Capuchin Province in Kerala, India and had been working as missionary in Malawi Africa for last 16 years.
+John Kolencherry OFM Cap, our second mission director, belongs to the Franciscan Capuchin Order from St. Thomas Capuchin Province in Kerala, India and had been working as missionary in Malawi Africa for long 16 years.
 Capuchin Mission was begun in 1988 in Malawi, which is commonly known as " The warm Heart of Africa".
 Initially, Fr.
 John had been assigned to the confessional ministry in Colorado Springs where Capuchin's of Mid – American Province is having a Catholic Centre.
 Currently, Fr.
 John is serving as Chaplain in Catholic Charities in Denver, along with the additional charge as mission director of St. Thomas Syro-Malabar Mission, Denver.

 Every Sunday at 3:00 p.m.